Are you retired — or planning to quit work soon — and looking for ways to put a little extra cash in your pocket?

 14. Teaching English

-The market for English language teachers is perennially strong — strong enough that many people, retired and otherwise, support their travels by taking teaching gigs around the world.
+The market for English language teachers is perennially strong — strong enough that many people support their travels by taking teaching gigs around the world.

-Nowadays, you could also do the job from the comfort of your own home via your internet connection.
-Examples of sites that help match teachers and students include Lingoda.com and iTutorGroup, but you can also find clients on freelancing sites like Upwork.com.
+Nowadays, you can also do the job from the comfort of your own home via your internet connection.
+Examples of sites that help match teachers and students include Lingoda and iTutorGroup, but you can also find clients on freelancing sites such as Upwork.

 There is always a need for tutors in certain subjects.
-If you have expertise in a particular field — say, physics or French — you could offer to tutor students in those subjects.
-There’s also a need for people who can simply help kids who are struggling get through their homework.
+If you have expertise in a particular field — say, physics or French — you can offer to tutor students in those subjects.
+There’s also a need for people who can simply help kids who are struggling at school get through their homework.

 16. Providing customer service